Improving Video Instance Segmentation via Temporal Pyramid Routing: Conclusion

 \section{Conclusion}

 In this paper, we propose a conceptually new framework named Temporal Pyramid Routing (TPR) for dynamic instance learning in video.
 The pyramid features are well aligned and routed along the temporal dimension via TPR.
 In particular, we design specific Dynamic Aligned Cell Routing (DACR) with a double gate design to avoid background noise while capturing useful information during the propagation.
 Moreover, the Cross Pyramid Routing (CPR) is proposed to propagate aligned features into all scales.
-Extensive experiments demonstrate the effectiveness and efficiency of our TPR on state-of-the-art instance segmentation methods on YouTube-VIS dataset where we achieve significant gains over the baselines.
-We hope this work can provide several insights into future works for modeling dynamics in video.
+Extensive experiments demonstrate the effectiveness and efficiency of our TPR on VIS and VPS task.
+We believe this work can provide several insights into future works for modeling dynamics in video in the aspect of video dynamic network design.

-\textbf{Acknowledgement} Y. Tong is supported by the National Key Research and Development Program of China (No.2020YFB2103402).